SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/create/includes/step-4-recipients.md

 When you add selections, projects, contacts and import lists, the **Recipients** list is automatically updated.
 If you selected **Update recipient list when sending**, the projects and selections are checked before sending the mailing, if contacts were added, removed or edited.

 In addition, you can click the **Update list** button below the **Recipients** list to update the list manually.
-You should do this if it's been a while since you added the recipients.
-Some of the contacts on the list may have changed their consent in the meantime.
+Some of the contacts on the list might have changed their consent after you added them.

 > [!NOTE]
 > The list displays only the first 50 recipients.
 Click **Load all** at the bottom of the list to display all recipients.